 At first I thought the advantage was due to my strict Catholic school’s way of teaching.
 This, however, may be true for other subjects, because the school teaches you how to study; how to be able to remain focused for hours at a time.
 But when it comes to language and how to express yourself, it’s more of a personal endeavour which is directly linked to exposure as well as to your own personality.

 Again, during this time music and movies were great teachers — especially music because there are lyrics to view.
 I first began with The Beatles, Dire Straits, Pink Floyd, even Garth Brooks (yes, don’t judge me).
-Then I graduated to Camel, Jethro Tull, and King Crimson.
-Being a young lexophile, I would follow the lyrics closely and check the thesaurus for all new words.
+Then I graduated to Camel, King Crimson, and Jethro Tull [whose Ian Anderson has a doctorate in Literature].
+As a novice lexophile, I would follow the lyrics closely and check the thesaurus for all new words.
 Note that this was before the Internet when we read printed lyrics and used a physical thesaurus.

 I specifically recall the first time I checked words like ‘grim’ and ‘intimation’ from Learning to Fly; ‘bleating’ and ‘babbling’, and ‘charade’ from Animals; ‘bog’, ‘shabby’, ‘rattling’ from Aqualung; ‘melee’ from Thick as a Brick; and ‘epitaph’.
 These additions serve as a reminder of how much I loved this kind of music.
 Not only because the artistic talent in the music-playing itself, but it also added my vocabulary with new and unusual words one doesn’t normally come across in everyday life, especially for a non-native English speaker.